sephajebi/home/_pages/about.md

 <br/>

 <div style="width: 100%; text-align: justify; padding-top:0.5em; margin-bottom:0.1em;">
 <b>Currently:</b> I hold a Canada Postdoctoral Research Award in Mathematics at the University of Toronto.
-(The CPRA is Canada’s flagship federal award for postdoctoral research, unifying and succedding the discontinued "Banting Postdoctoral Fellowship" and "Tri-Agency Postdoctoral Fellowship" programs.)
+(The CPRA is Canada’s flagship federal postdoctoral award, unifying and succedding the discontinued "Banting Postdoctoral Fellowship" and "Tri-Agency Postdoctoral Fellowship" programs.)
 </div>
 <div style="width: 100%; text-align: justify; margin-bottom:0.8em;">
 My office is in the Bahen Centre, room BA 6256.
 You can reach me at first name dot last name at utoronto dot ca.